cortexlabs/cortex/README.md

 <br>

-## Deploy machine learning models in production
+## Deployment platform for machine learning in production

 Cortex deploys your machine learning models on your cloud infrastructure.
 You define your deployment with simple declarative configuration, Cortex containerizes your models, deploys them as scalable JSON APIs, and manages their lifecycle in production.